-Civilizations come and go, some lasting mere decades while others endure for a few millennia.
-What rarely changes, at least on the human timescale, are the stars above us.
-Yet the cultures of our past have interpreted different shapes in the stars they saw at night — representing everything from myths of creation to legendary figures and godlike animals, depending on the viewer.
+Civilizations come and go, with some lasting mere decades while others endure for millennia.
+But what rarely changes, at least on human timescales, are the stars above us.
+Nonetheless, past cultures have often connected the dots of various stars in different ways — representing everything from the myths of creation to legendary figures and godlike animals, depending on the viewer.

-Some of these cultural references go back thousands of years, and possibly even older.
-They represent early examples of humanity’s preoccupation with symbolism in the world around us, as well as how vastly different cultures have interpreted similar things in the sky.
+Some of these cultural references go back thousands of years and are possibly even older.
+They represent early examples of humanity’s preoccupation with symbolism in the world around us and how vastly different cultures have sometimes interpreted the sky in similar ways.

-Unfortunately, many constellations that some ancient cultures recognized still are not well understood by modern scholars — though we have identified some of their names and corresponding hieroglyphs or the role these stars played in calendar systems.
-Below are a few examples of ancient constellations that we do know well, and what they meant to the cultures that connected their astral dots.
+Unfortunately, many stellar groupings that some ancient cultures recognized are still not well understood by modern scholars — although we have identified some of their names and corresponding hieroglyphs or the role these stars played in calendar systems.
+Below are a few examples of ancient constellations and asterisms that we do know well, and what they meant to the cultures that connected their astral dots.

-Sometimes called the oldest named constellation, Taurus can be seen in the Northern Hemisphere during the winter and early spring.
-The red giant star Aldebasran makes up one of the bull’s eyes.
+Sometimes called the oldest named constellation, Taurus the Bull can be seen in the Northern Hemisphere during the winter and early spring.
+The red giant star Aldebaran makes up one of the Bull’s eyes.

 2. The Big Dipper

-One of the most widely recognized constellations in the night sky carries a number of different interpretations, depending on the culture and time period you’re talking about.
+One of the most widely recognized star groupings in the night sky carries several different interpretations, depending on the culture and time period you’re talking about.
 The Big Dipper is nearly always above the horizon at night as long as you are north of the 35th parallel.
-Perhaps for this reason, the constellation has been used by sailors and other travelers to determine which way is north at night — the front lip of the Dipper points in a straight line towards the North Star, or Polaris.
+Perhaps, for this reason, the constellation has been used by sailors and other travelers to determine which way is north at night — the front lip of the Dipper points in a straight line towards the North Star, or Polaris.
 The latter star also makes up the end of the handle of the Little Dipper.

-In ancient Greece and the Middle East, the stars that make up the Big Dipper were actually just part of a larger constellation known as Ursa Major, or the Great Bear.
-The Great Bear was mentioned in the Old Testament and in Homer’s Iliad.
+Even in ancient Greece and the Middle East, the stars that make up the Big Dipper were actually just part of a larger constellation known as Ursa Major, or the Great Bear.
+The Great Bear is mentioned in the Old Testament and Homer’s Iliad.
 But these stars are also interpreted similarly by several Indigenous cultures in North America.

-Regardless of the interpretation, the constellation also had practical uses for a number of cultures due to the fact that it rises near dawn in the spring in the Northern Hemisphere.
-This signified a beginning of sea travel and farming for some cultures.
-In some South American Indigenous cultures, the same word used for this star cluster means “year,” indicating the passage of the constellation in the sky marked time.
+Regardless of the interpretation, this asterism also had practical uses for several cultures, because it rises near dawn in the spring in the Northern Hemisphere.
+This signified the beginning of sea travel and farming for some cultures.
+In some South American Indigenous cultures, the same word used for this star cluster means “year,” indicating the passage of the constellation in the sky was used to track time.

 5. The Milky Way

-While not exactly a constellation in our modern understanding, the stretch of our barred spiral galaxy we see at night has been interpreted similarly to other shapes in the sky for millennia by many different cultures.
+While neither a constellation nor an asterism, the stretch of our home galaxy has been interpreted similarly to other shapes in the sky for millennia by many different cultures.

-One common theme is that the Milky Way represents a celestial river — in East Asia it was a river of heaven while Greeks and Romans believed the river flowed with milk from their goddesses.
-For the Inuit, the river was snow rather than water, and for the ancient Egyptians it was made of wheat.
+One common theme is that the Milky Way represents a celestial river.
+In East Asia, it was a river in heaven, while Greeks and Romans believed the river flowed with milk from their goddesses.
+For the Inuit, the river was made of snow rather than water.
+And for the ancient Egyptians, it was composed of wheat.
 Among the Navajo, the Milky Way represented coyote mischief at a time when the stars were first placed in the sky in creation myths.